lucasduport/Daily_Dall-E/README.md

 To use the tool, run the following command:
 `python main.py`

-This will start the tool and begin posting to your Instagram account at the specified times.
+This will start the tool and begin posting to your Instagram account.

-## Configuration

-To configure the tool, open the `config.ini` file and modify the following settings:

-* `client_id`: Your Instagram client ID.
-* `client_secret`: Your Instagram client secret.
-* `access_token`: Your Instagram access token.
-* `schedule`: A list of times at which to post, in the format `HH:MM:SS`.
-* `timezone`: The timezone to use for scheduling posts, in the format `Continent/City`.
-* `caption_length`: The length of the generated captions, in words.

 ## Contributing